Personal Consumption Expenditures

 How PCE is Measured

-PCE is calculated by the Bureau of Economic Analysis (BEA) using data from businesses, households, and government reports.
+PCE is calculated by the US Bureau of Economic Analysis (BEA) using data from businesses, households, and government reports.

 It covers all goods and services purchased by individuals, including out-of-pocket spending and expenses covered by insurance or government programs like Medicare and Medicaid.